IceBerge421/markdown-cv/index.md

 **PS Berge**.
 (Forthcoming April 2025).
 Anti-Games, Fantasy Consoles, and the Rise of Speculative Game Development on itch.io. *Proceedings of the Foundations for Digital Games Conferences.* (Accepted for publication).

-**PS Berge**.
-(Forthcoming May 2025).
-Un-Moving Play and the End of Time: Code Injections and the Trans Abrogation of Media Objects. *Journal of Cinema and Media Studies.* (In press).

 **PS Berge** & Madison Schmalzer.
 (Forthcoming May 2025).
 Un-Moving Play and the End of Time: Code Injections and the Trans Abrogation of Media Objects. *Journal of Cinema and Media Studies.* (In press).

 Maria Alberto, **PS Berge**, Brandon Blackburn, Adrianna Burton, & Hibby Thach.
 “You Strange and Violent Queers”: A Collaborative Disaster-Queer Autoethnography of Playing *Thirsty Sword Lesbians*.
 (Forthcoming 2024).
 In S. Hedge (Ed.) *Essays on Indie Tabletop Roleplaying Games*.
 McFarland Publishing.
 (In press).